 Browse courses to find something that interests you.

-Develop your expertise on complex building developments in this professional building course.
+Develop your expertise in regard to complex building developments in this professional building course.
 You will start with a brief overview of Volume 1 of the Building Code of Australia, before exploring class 2-9 buildings in sections A-H of the BCA.
-As the course deals with more complex building issues, students should have substantial experience in the building regulation environment.
+As the course deals with more complex building issues, participants should have substantial experience in the building regulation environment.

 Using a range of teaching methods you will explore the most up-to-date theory and practice for interpreting building regulation requirements for complex buildings.

-On successful completion of this subject, students will have understanding and knowledge of:
+On successful completion of this course, participants will have understanding of:

 UTS is undertaking a number of social distancing initiatives, as informed by NSW Health advice, to help reduce social interactions in support of the government’s efforts to slow the spread of COVID-19.
 As part of this response, some of our short courses may be postponed to a later date.